OfficeDev/office-js-docs-pr/reference/manifest/webapplicationinfo.md

 # WebApplicationInfo element

-This element supports single sign-on (SSO) in Office Add-ins.
-It contains information for the add-in as both:
+Supports single sign-on (SSO) in Office Add-ins.
+This element contains information for the add-in as both:

-- An OAuth 2.0 *resource* to which the Office host application may need permissions.
+- An OAuth 2.0 *resource* to which the Office host application might need permissions.
-- An OAuth 2.0 *client* that may need permissions to Microsoft Graph.
+- An OAuth 2.0 *client* that might need permissions to Microsoft Graph.
-.

 **WebApplicationInfo** is a child element of the [VersionOverrides](./versionoverrides.md) element in the manifest.